 (The last line will create a temporary directory where Java will be instructed to store its scratch files.)
 Copy the exercise files from the shared location to your scratch directory (it is essential that all calculations take place here):

 '''

-cp -RL /shared_data/Variants_workshop_2017/ .
+cp -R /shared data/Variants workshop 2015/ .

 '''

 When the copy operation completes, verify by listing the content of the current directory with the command ls -al. You should see read files: